 My garage gym has only a single, three-bar gun rack, and I own more than three bars.
 I’ve been carefully leaning bars against the walls and even leaving some in an unused corner on the floor (rubber floors, don’t worry!)
-Since I like to keep my gym looking nice and clean, not having a place to put these bars was getting on my nerves, so I made myself a DIY barbell rack.
+Since I like to keep my gym looking nice and clean, not having a place to put these bars was getting on my nerves, so I decided to make myself my own DIY barbell rack.

 If you have the wall space for a gun rack, I strongly suggest just buying one.
 It’s obviously much simpler than building your own DIY barbell rack.
 Like I said, I have one already but it only holds three bars (below).
 I can’t really upgrade mine to a six bar holder because of where it is installed, and I don’t have any other convenient places on my wall wide enough to put a second gun rack.
 I needed a different solution.

-I also didn’t want one of the 9-bar vertical storage boxes that you can buy at most equipment dealers.
-I just don’t like the idea of dropping a bar into metal sleeves.
-Some brands have a lined sleeve, which is good, and that does help reduce damage to the bar, but I also didn’t want to commit any floor space to storing bars.
-I really just wanted the bars as out of the way as possible, and that is why I went with this kind of DIY bar rack.
+I also didn’t really want one of those 9-bar vertical bar storage boxes that most equipment dealers sell.
+I just don’t like the idea of dropping nice bars into those metal sleeves.
+Some brands have a lined sleeve, which is better, and that does help reduce damage to the bar, but I also didn’t want to commit any floor space to storing bars.
+I simply wanted the bars as out of the way as possible, and that’s why I went with this kind of DIY bar rack.

-Full disclosure: This isn’t an entirely original idea.
-I saw a picture of a DIY barbell rack a while back that was more-or-less the same kind of rack.
-I didn’t save that picture, unfortunately, but it didn’t seem overly complicated so I just winged it, and it turned out just fine.
-The really cool thing about a rack like this is that it isn’t load bearing, and it can be built to hold any amount of bars.
+Full disclosure, this isn’t an entirely original idea.
+I saw a picture of a DIY barbell rack some time ago that was more-or-less the same kind of rack.
+Unfortunately I didn’t save that link or picture, but it didn’t seem overly complicated so I just winged it and it turned out great.
+The really cool thing about a rack like this is that it isn’t load bearing (the bars are resting on the ground) so it can be built to hold any amount of bars.

 DIY Barbell Rack Hardware